 In support of Superintendent Neal’s Academic Plan, Mr. Klomparens is working with facilities team members to develop both a short term and long range Facilities Plans that will focus facilities and facility management to directly support the Academic Plan.

-John Helmholdt serves as the Director of Communications and External Affairs for the Grand Rapids Public Schools, the fourth largest public school district in Michigan serving nearly 19,000 students with 3,300+ employees.
+John Helmholdt serves as the Executive Director of Communications and External Affairs for the Grand Rapids Public Schools, the fifth largest public school district in Michigan serving nearly 19,000 students with 3,300+ employees.
 He is responsible for the district’s internal and external communications, media relations, marketing and advertising, legislative affairs, community relations, and special projects.
 Prior to his service with GRPS, Helmholdt was partner and co-owner of Strategic Communications Group LLC, a Grand Rapids-based public relations firm and one of the leading political consulting firms in Michigan.
 His major clients included the Van Andel Institute, John McCain 2008, The Rapid-ITP, Saginaw Transit Authority, Woodrow Wilson Center of the Smithsonian Institute, State Senator Bill Hardiman, State Senator Michelle McManus, Judge Bill Schuette, Attorney General Mike Cox, and many others.